suryanshRoy/FloatLLM/README.md

   <img src="assets/logo.png" alt="FloatLLM Logo" width="100%">
 </div>

-**A bare-metal, hardware-agnostic Large Language Model (LLM) inference engine designed to run massive models on heavily memory-constrained edge devices, and to act as a safety feature for running LLMs locally.**
+**A bare-metal, Large Language Model (LLM) inference engine designed to run massive models on heavily memory-constrained edge devices, and to act as a safety feature for running LLMs locally.**

-FloatLLM is built for a fundamental shift in local AI execution: **Dynamic Zero-Copy Memory Chunking**.
+FloatLLM is built to tackle the issue of AI execution locally!
+With rise of LLMs, privacy and security concerns became more prominent.
+FloatLLM solves this by enabling users to run LLMs directly on their devices, eliminating the need for cloud-based processing and api calls.
+This not only enhances privacy but also allows for offline access and reduced latency.

+> [!NOTE]
+> Please note that FloatLLM is only a inference engine that tries its best to run LLMs on memory-constrained devices, but it does not contain any magic and it performs the best when the model are re-developed by another project called LLMs-Optimizer that will be released soon.
+So if you want to run LLMs on your local device, make sure to check out LLMs-Optimizer as well for the best experience!

 ## 🚀 The Architectural Shift
 Originally, handling models larger than device RAM relied on static, layer-by-layer disk swapping.
 However, static swapping creates massive I/O bottlenecks.